Court vacates order for interim seizure of 40 properties linked to Ekweremadu

 He agreed with the lawmaker that EFCC obtained the interim forfeiture order by deceit, having concealed material facts before the court.

-In an ex-parte application marked FHC/ABJ/CS/1242/2022, which was accompanied with an affidavit of urgency, EFCC identified the properties as subject of an ongoing investigation.
+In an ex-parte application marked FHC/ABJ/CS/1242/2022, which was accompanied by an affidavit of urgency, EFCC identified the properties as the subject of an ongoing investigation.

 In his ruling on Friday, Justice Ekwo accused the EFCC of misleading the court, stressing that the agency was aware that Ekweremadu would not be able to come before the court to show cause since he is in detention.